Correct as of 05.12.2021 at 03:18 (CDT)

 Visit the Coronavirus Information pages for more details about WWU’s response to COVID-19.

 Please contact Center staff or email firstname.lastname@example.org for assistance if you have further questions.

 What healthcare arrangements are in place if a student becomes ill?

-Students often fall ill with everyday colds, coughs and infections – and our staff are well trained to look after any student that is feeling unwell.
-Given the current situation, staff are being extra vigilant.
+Students often fall ill with everyday colds, coughs, and infections – and our staff are well trained to look after any student that is feeling unwell.
+Given the current situation, we are extra vigilant of all illnesses.